cran/MHCtools/README.md

 The DistCalc() function takes a fasta file or a 'dada2'-style sequence occurrence table (with aligned sequences as column names and samples in rows) as input and produces a matrix with pairwise distances for all sequences in the data set.
 If a 'dada2'-style sequence occurrence table is provided as input, the DistCalc() function furthermore produces a table with the mean distances from all pairwise comparisons of the sequences in each sample in the data set.

 The DistCalc() function includes an option for the user to specify which codons to compare, which is useful e.g. if conducting the analysis only on codons that are involved in specific functions, such as the peptide-binding of an MHC molecule.
 It also includes an option to calculate amino acid distances directly from protein-coding DNA sequences using the standard genetic code.

+### MHC supertype Inference
+In MHC data analysis, it is often desirable to group alleles by their physico-chemical properties, as MHC receptors with similar properties share the repertoire of peptides they can bind.
+From a functional immunological perspective, alleles with similar properties may therefore be regarded as belonging to the same supertypes, which in many cases can be exploited to simplify statistical analyses by reducing the number of independent variables and increase statistical power (i.e. as relatively more samples will share supertypes compared to alleles).
+Inference of MHC supertypes has traditionally been carried out by k-means clustering analysis on a set of z-descriptors of the physico-chemical properties of the amino acid sequences (Sandberg et al. 1998), and the DistCalc() function described above offers to produce such descriptors from amino acid sequences.
+However, the inference of relevant clusters of MHC alleles is not always straightforward, since MHC data sets might not always produce clear inflection points (e.g. the elbow in an elbow plot).

+As a solution to this problem, the BootKmeans() function offers bootstrapping of k-means clustering analysis for greatly improved confidence in the estimated clusters - i.e. the MHC supertypes.
+BootKmeans() is a wrapper for the kmeans() function of the 'stats' package and performs multiple runs of kmeans() while estimating optimal k-values based on a set threshold for the step-wise reduction in BIC.
+The method may be seen as an automated and bootstrapped version of visually inspecting elbow plots of BIC- vs. k-values.

+To evaluate which in a set of bootstrapped k-means models is most accurate and/or informative, the ClusterMatch() function offers a tool for evaluating whether different k-means clustering models identify similar clusters, and summarize bootstrap model stats as means for different estimated values of k.
+ClusterMatch() is designed to take files produced by the BootKmeans() function as input, but other data can be analysed if the descriptions of the required data formats are observed carefully.

 ### MHC Haplotype Inference